Find Grad Schools

 Find Schools Near

-Example of Search Marketing Strategist Job Employ search marketing tactics to increase visibility and engagement with content, products, or services in Internet-enabled devices or interfaces.
+Search Marketing Strategist Job Description Employ search marketing tactics to increase visibility and engagement with content, products, or services in Internet-enabled devices or interfaces.
 Examine search query behaviors on general or specialty search engines or other Internet-based content.
 Analyze research, data, or technology to understand user intent and measure outcomes for ongoing optimization.

-List of Search Marketing Strategist Job Duties
+Search Marketing Strategist Responsibilities

 • Collect and analyze Web metrics, such as visits, time on site, page views per visit, transaction volume and revenue, traffic mix, click-through rates, conversion rates, cost per acquisition, or cost per click.

-Search Marketing Strategist Needed Skills
+Search Marketing Strategist Skills

 When polled, Search Marketing Strategists say the following skills are most frequently used in their jobs: